 With the success of games like Football Manager, it’s clear that many gamers are enthralled with taking on board a range of responsibilities and management duties.
-There are hundreds of possibilities such as Rock band management, Cat shelter management, Drug rehab management and more.
+There are hundreds of possibilities such as Rock band management, Cat shelter management, fort myers rehab drug and alcohol management and more.
 These all sound fine but to be fair, we gamers desire substance, conflict, and bloodlust and being a manager of a band gets so much of it.
 Cue in Gladiator meets Football Manager and you got yourself a possible winner.
 So does Domina impress with its blood lust and calculated management of pain and suffering in the Roman Empire?
 Or should this be put to death?

 The Roman Empire is falling apart with rebellion and political corruption on the rise.
 The emperor has decided to host a year of gladiator games for champions to rise who will be rewarded with fame, glory and sweet coin.
 You play the daughter of a wealthy politician whose bad choices have ruined the family name.
 After his death, you place yourself as head of the estate and plan to take advantage of this new desire for bloodshed in order to reclaim the family name into glory.

 As a manager of sorts, you’ll be in charge of purchasing fighters and will the help of various skilled personnel; you’ll train these fighters into the big league.
 However, you’re accompanied by two rather devious men, a perverted minister and a sinister legionnaire who demand your affection and wealth in exchange for resources to benefit your agendas and fighters.
 The journey to fame and fortune is filled with plenty of morale choices, intense physical and psychological preparation for fighters and achieving your ambitions will anger many but it’s up to you who’ll feel the most pain.